Do you have a child you just don’t understand? Ferdinand’s mama did, too.

 Have a picky eater and at your wits’ end with the wasted broccoli in your trash can?
 Green Eggs and Ham has news for you.

-From helping you discern between childishness and naughtiness (Curious George) to helping traverse the road to the empty nest (The Three Pigs), Humpty Dumpty Just Needed a Nap offers the kind of in-the-trenches encouragement I wish I’d had when I was a newbie mama.
+From helping you discern between childishness and naughtiness (Curious George) to helping traverse the road to the empty nest (The Three Pigs), Story Mama offers the kind of in-the-trenches encouragement I wish I’d had when I was a newbie mom.
 Like how to survive the early years.
 And how to keep going when the going gets rough.
 And what to do if you’re taken hostage.

 Check out the book on Amazon for a sneak preview of the first couple of chapters, then buy or download yourself a copy.
 Each short vignette can be read during even the shortest bathroom break.
 What’s more, the cover is remarkably spit-up-proof.

-Here’s what some readers had to say about Humpty (copied and pasted from Amazon.com):
+Here’s what some readers had to say about Story Mama (copied and pasted from Amazon.com):

 Five Stars… Hilarious, heartwarming, and a breath of fresh air!
 September 24, 2012